Soviet Civil Administration: Postwar period

-In the postwar period between 1946–1949 the Sakhalin administration (Soviet Union) in anticipation of Japanese evacuation of Karafuto and the Kuril Islands had allegedly established a relationship with SCA in order to secure cheap Korean workforce to be used on Sakhalin fisheries that was about to evacuate from Islands along with Japanese civilians.
-By 1950 the Korean workforce grew up to 10 thousands people on Sakhalin island only.
+In the postwar period between 1946 and 1949 the Soviet Sakhalin administration, in anticipation of Japanese evacuation of Karafuto and the Kuril Islands, had allegedly established a relationship with the SCA in order to secure a cheap Korean workforce to be used on Sakhalin fisheries that were about to evacuate from the islands along with Japanese civilians.
+By 1950 the Korean workforce grew up to 10 thousand people on Sakhalin island alone.

-During the Soviet occupation, Soviet soldiers committed rape against both Japanese and Korean women alike.
-Soviet soldiers also looted the property of both Japanese and Koreans living in northern Korea.
-The Soviets claimed Japanese enterprises in northern Korea and took valuable materials and industrial equipment.
+During the Soviet occupation, Soviet soldiers committed rape against both Korean women alike.
+Soviet soldiers also looted the property of both Koreans living in northern Korea.